 Attend Vipassana Virtual Group sittings

 After covid disrupted our normal lives in early 2020 most Vipassana centers were closed throughout the world.
-As a result all vipassana students were unable to attend any meditation retreat for almost a year.
+As a result all vipassana students were unable to attend any meditation retreat for almost an year.

 Taking into account the unpredictability of covid situation, many centers across the world started conducting vipassana virtual group sitting which can be attended by any old student of vipassana from any part of the world.
-I myself have been attending a these virtual sessions conducted by the California center in the USA twice a day, 1 hour in the morning and 1 hour in the evening.
+I myself have been attending a these virtual sessions on my laptop, conducted by the California center in the USA twice a day, 1 hour in the morning and 1 hour in the evening.

 Strengthen your Vipassana routine through Virtual Group Sittings